atlassian/jira-cloud-for-sketch/README.md

-# JIRA Cloud for Sketch
+# Jira Cloud for Sketch

-A [Sketch] plugin that provides integration with JIRA Cloud.
+A [Sketch] plugin that provides integration with Jira Cloud.
 Get it @ [sketch.atlassian.com]

 <img src='./screenshots.png' alt='Screenshot'>